SELab-2/OSOC-1/docs/prerequisites.md

 This is to create the first admin in the database since there is no other admin that can grant a user the admin role.

 Note: Editing the database this way should only be done to create the first admin.
-If you want to anything else, please use the frontend or use the different endpoints.
+If you want to edit anything else, please use the frontend or use the different endpoints.

 ### Development
 It is also possible to follow the [production](#production) instructions for this, as the terminal is used for that.